 This will vary from individual to individual.
 However, at Concord we believe that the oral route is likely safest with the least possibility of causing long term harm than any of the inhalation products.
 If inhaling, though, a vaporizer with a water filter is recommended over simply “smoking a joint” as there is less harmful chemicals inhaled through a vaporizer.

-Licensed producers have variable processing times; it may take as long as two weeks before your application is processed.
-You may be able to receive updates on the status of your application from your licensed producer.
+Licensed Producers have variable processing times; it usually takes 24-72 hours, but can take as long as 7 days before your application is processed.
+You may be able to receive updates on the status of your application by phoning your Licensed Producer.

 A patient ID card is provided by some licensed producers, but carrying it isn’t a requirement.
 It’s much more important to carry your prescription label, which contains identifying information and assures your legal right to possess cannabis.

+It is legal in Canada to grow up to 4 plants (per household).
+If you do not have any experience growing cannabis, we recommend you start there.
 Concord Medical Centre in general does not assist patients with growing their own cannabis.
-Since Concord does not usually complete medical documentations for growing purposes please contact us directly and we can point you in the direction of clinics able to assist you.
+Since Concord does not usually complete medical documentations for growing purposes, please contact us directly and we can point you in the direction of clinics able to assist you.